 BORDA has confirmed its interest to commercialise the septic tank kit.
 This requires further work with an industrial partner.
 The price point of the unit is still an area Oxfam and BORDA are working on to bring it to a price that is as competitive as possible.
 Cost effectiveness needs to be judged by consideration of both capital and recurrent costs (which humanitarian responders and donors frequently overlook.

 Sanergy is a Kenya based social enterprise which operates a toilet franchising and servicing business covering over 3,000 UD toilets.
 They undertook significant research prior to designing their own urine diversion squatting plate.
 Oxfam decided to trial Sanergy squat plates based on the well tested and proven functionality of these toilets in Kenya.

 Tell us your idea

-If you have any products, ideas or would like to become involved in on-site drying or chemical treatment, please get in touch with:
+If you have any products, ideas or comments related to the above content please get in touch with:

 Brian McSorley, Water & Sanitation Advisor at Oxfam